k4rthik/dotfiles/README.md

 ##Karthik's dotfiles

 This is yet another dotfiles repository mostly customized for myself over the last 1-2 years.
-Some of the snippets are copied from other repositories, I  mentioned them in the comments of source files, Thank you all.
+Some of the snippets are copied from other repositories, I  mentioned them in the comments of source files, Thanks to all who open sourced their configurations.

 Overview: